Soesah/watchlist.lostmarbles.nl/readme.md

 #Watchlist App

-Just another movie/series watch list app.
+Just another watchlist app.
+For me.

-Just for fun, written in es6, using Angular and a little php to maintain a movie/documentary/series watchlist.
+Just for fun, written in es6, using Vue and a little php to maintain a movie/documentary/series/game watchlist.